Disinfecting coronavirus (TN44)23 November 2020

 Maintenance of pool disinfection

-The free chlorine reserve in the pool water should be readily available to reduce the risk of cross infection between bathers by pathogens in the water.
-Reserves should not be depleted by having to deal with dirty bathers or pool equipment.
+The free chlorine in the pool water should be readily available to reduce the risk of cross infection between bathers by pathogens in the water.
+The free chlorine in the pool water should not be depleted by having to deal with dirty bathers or pool equipment.
 Therefore users should be reminded of the need to shower before swimming/coming to the pool and regular cleaning of equipment should be a high priority.